UoMResearchIT/Agile-Training-External-2026-Group-B/Italianfolder/Spagetti_bolognese.md

 4. When ready to cook the spaghetti, heat a large saucepan of water and add a pinch of salt.
 Cook according to the packet instructions.
 Once the spaghetti is cooked through, drain and add to the pan with the bolognese sauce.
 Mix well and serve.

 ### Other Notes

+Each serving provides 787 kcal, 35g protein, 103g carbohydrates (of which 19g sugars), 24g fat (of which 8g saturates), 8.5g fibre and 1.5g salt.

+This bolognese sauce can be cooked in advance and frozen.
+Leave to cool completely then pop in a freezer-proof container, it will keep in the freezer for up to 3 months.